lightmon233/SimilarityDetection/README.md

     The tongyi method used in the project is powered by [通义千问](https://tongyi.aliyun.com/), you should get an API key from their website first.

+    After that, you can change the `ALI_API_KEY` to your API key in `backend/src/main/resources/application.properties` or use environment variable to implement it accordingly.

 1. **Install Frontend Dependencies**:

     Run the following command in the frontend directory to install necessary dependencies: